-Anti-requisite/s ACC00150 Using Financial Information; ACC00206 Financial Analysis for Tourism and Hospitality; ACC00136 Financial Analysis for Hotels; ACC00208 Financial analysis for Hotels, Conventions and Events; FIN00320 Financial Management for Sport and Exercise
+Anti-requisite/s ACC00141 Accounting and Financial Management I or ACC00142 Accounting and Financial Management II or ACC00149 Accounting for Decision Making or ACC00150 Using Financial Information or ACC00206 Financial Analysis for Tourism and Hospitality or ACC00136 Financial Analysis for Hotels or ACC00208 Financial Analysis for Hotels, Conventions and Events or FIN00320 Financial Management for Sport and Exercise

 This unit acts as an entry point to all streams of the Bachelor of Business program by considering the context of business decision making.
 Recognising economic, social and environment issues and the global context of modern organisations, the types of quantitative and qualitative information generated by and required by organisations to make informed decisions.
-The process of identifying, measuring. recording and communicating economic information is demonstrated throughout the unit.
+The process of identifying, measuring, recording and communicating information economic is demonstrated throughout the unit.
 The information derived from this process is set along side non financial considerations, both internal to the organisation and pertaining to society at large, to form a total picture of the information requirements facing decision makers in business.